aschey/rooibos/ARCHITECTURE.md

 to avoid cloning the widget itself, as well.
 In the future, we could use Ratatui's lower level APIs to only re-render the parts of the screen that we know have changed.

+The DOM is represented using a [`slotmap`](https://docs.rs/slotmap/latest/slotmap/).
+The slotmap structure is stored as a thread local variable and each of the DOM nodes keeps track of where it is in the tree based on the slotmap key.
+These keys are used in other parts of the framework to modify the DOM.
+(This is the same technique that `reactive_graph` uses to track signals internally).

 When a part of the DOM is updated, it sends a message that tells the event loop that it needs to re-render.